ethereum/EIPs/EIPS/eip-validatedEVMContracts.md

 opcode that later becomes a multi-byte opcode followed by a `JUMPDEST` marker that contract would become invalid after an upgrade because the destination marker would become part of the new multi-byte instruction, as described in the [EIP-663 discussion].
-If no invalid opcodes can be created then the possibility of the `JUMPDEST` being absorbed is eliminated.
+If no invalid opcodes can be deployed then the possibility of the `JUMPDEST` being absorbed by new multi-byte instructions is eliminated.

 One complication is that current versions of solidity append the swarm hash of the source code of the contract in some instances to the end of the generated EVM bytecode.
 That is what motivated the addition of the `BEGINDATA` opcode.
 Solidity can add a fairly simple wrapper function to it's existing EVM generation.
+This option was chosen for its simplicity over other options such as encoding the data in uncalled `PUSNn` instructions.

 `JUMPDEST` validation is present to eliminate repeated validation calls for contracts and to reduce the needed data storage requirements for cached validation.
 For example, if a client notices a